Mezage/Cube-Runner/README.md

-*zip folders in Library Folder need to be unzipped
+*zip folders in Library and Assets Folders need to be unzipped